 Equity Release is a big decision and you should get advice and guidance through the process from a qualified financial advisor and a solicitor.

 If you use a qualified financial advisor who has an appointment with Spry Finance or Home Plus from the Central bank of Ireland they will probably be free to use, as the providers will cover their costs.
-You can get in touch with a qualified financial advisor from Spry who can talk you through how to get a lifetime loan here.
+You can get in touch with a qualified financial advisor who can talk you through how to get a lifetime loan or home reversion here.

 You will have to pay for a solicitor, with fees ranging from €1,200 to €2,500 depending on who you use.
 We recommend Colm O’Cochlain & Co who operate nationwide as they specialise in equity release arrangements and operate nationwide.
 Please quote moneysherpa if you want to secure the best rate.

 In a Nutshell – Equity Release Ireland 2022

 Equity release is growing in popularity if you’re over 55 as a way to free up much needed cash from your home and still continue to live there.
 If you’re under 55 the equivalent is a top up mortgage.